hilalli/Handwritten-Digit-Recognition/README.md

-# Handwritten Digit Recognition
+## Handwritten Digit Recognition

 This project uses a neural network model to recognize handwritten digits.
 The project consists of three main parts: a GUI application, a training script, and a testing script.
+It provides a simple GUI and video processing application using TensorFlow and OpenCV to recognize handwritten digits.
+The GUI application allows users to draw digits and recognize them, while the video processing application recognizes digits in real-time from a video stream.

 ## Features

-1. **GUI Application **:
+1. **GUI Application**:
     - Users can draw digits on a canvas.
     - The drawn digit is recognized and the result is displayed on the screen.
     - The canvas can be cleared.
     - The result is saved as `Result.png`.

-2. **Training Code **:
+2. **Training Code**:
     - Trains the model on a dataset of handwritten digits.
     - Saves the trained model as `handwritten_digit_recognition_model.h5`.

-3. **Testing Code **:
+3. **Testing Code**:
     - Recognizes digits from a video or camera stream.
     - Displays the recognized digits and their confidence levels on the video stream in real-time.